Funding: One Name, Several Meanings

 Through crowdfunding, makers can easily connect with many people who are committed to making the world a better place.

-Today’s takeaway: While crowdfunding projects take a specific form, they can be interpreted in various ways.
-Beyond the four categories outlined above, they can also serve as a testing ground to gauge public reaction before diving into the cutthroat world of commerce, or as a side project for office workers dreaming of starting their own business.
+Today’s takeaway: While crowdfunding projects take a specific form, they can be interpreted in many ways.
+Beyond the four categories outlined above, they can also serve as a testing ground to gauge interest before diving into the cutthroat world of commerce, or as a side project for office workers dreaming of starting their own business.

-Isn’t the appeal of crowdfunding that it goes beyond mere bartering as a “means of making a living” and instead holds its own unique purpose and meaning for each individual?
+Isn't the appeal of crowdfunding that it goes beyond mere bartering as a "means of making money" to serve each person's own additional purposes and meanings?

 That wraps up Day 2 of my funding exploration.